ibm-cloud-docs/openwhisk/about.md

 ### 2. Entering the system: Controller
 {: #about_controller}

 NGINX forwards the HTTP request to the **Controller**, the next component on the path through OpenWhisk.
-The Controller is a Scala-based implementation of the actual REST API (based on **Akka** and **Spray**).
-As such, the Controller serves as the interface for everything that you want to do, including create, retrieve, update, and delete requests for your entities in OpenWhisk and the invocation of actions.
+The controller is a Scala-based implementation of the actual REST API (based on **Akka** and **Spray**).
+As such, the controller serves as the interface for everything that you want to do, including create, retrieve, update, and delete requests for your entities in OpenWhisk and the invocation of actions.

-When the HTTP request is forwarded, the Controller first determines what action that you are trying to take, based on the HTTP method that you used in your HTTP request.
-In this case, you are issuing a POST request to an existing action, which the Controller translates to an **invocation of an action**.
+When the HTTP request is forwarded, the controller first determines what action that you are trying to take, based on the HTTP method that you used in your HTTP request.
+In this case, you are issuing a POST request to an existing action, which the controller translates to an **invocation of an action**.

-Given the central role of the Controller (hence the name), the following steps all involve the Controller, to a certain extent.
+Given the central role of the controller (hence the name), the following steps all involve the controller, to a certain extent.

 ### 3. Authentication and Authorization: CouchDB
 {: #about_auth}